 Chocolate Espresso Cookies

 These have been a star of this year's holiday cookie box.
 The combination of dark chocolate, espresso powder, and a bit of flaky sea salt is a winning combination!
+And I love that shiny texture!

 Make sure you're using espresso powder, not ground espresso beans - they're not the same thing!
+This really brings out the chocolate flavor in the cookies.

 Click here for the recipe for Chocolate Espresso Cookies.